mimachniak/sysopslife.pages/_posts/2022-06-09-M365-Microsoft-Graph-GAL-sync-SPO-List.md

 PowerShell script base on list of users in Microsoft365 tenant will
 -	Create new list item witch all user data
 -	Update existing list item witch user data
+-   Script will create output summary and logs what was changed

 Attributes downloaded for each user and add or update in SharePoint list.